How To Use Python To Convert Speech To Text

 Finally, the “assemblyai” python library supports the cloud based services from the AssemblyAI company.
 They have a free option but its only 3 hours per month but it does seem to be free forever instead of “try” free.

 So given my requirements it looks like I’m going to try Vosk first.
-I may also try AssemblyAI to compare performance/capabilities etc. Stay tuned for more posts on this topic!
+I may also try AssemblyAI to compare performance/capabilities etc. Keep reading these posts for a complete python solution!

 Next Post – How To Setup A Python Environment For Vosk